isomerpages/moe-ganengsengpri/_useful-links/For Parents/FAQs.md

 **Leave of Absence**

 **Q1: What is Leave of Absence (LOA)?**<br>
 In support of Singapore's internationalisation efforts, MOE has implemented a Leave of Absence (LOA) Scheme to facilitate the re-admission of children who accompany their parents on overseas postings upon their return.
 If your child is granted LOA, he/she will continue to be registered as a student of the school.
 Upon your return, your child can then be re-admitted to his/her former school directly.
-More details can be found on MOE's <br>website: [https://www.moe.gov.sg/admissions/returning-singaporeans/support-schemes](https://www.moe.gov.sg/admissions/returning-singaporeans/support-schemes). **PAGE NOT FOUND**
+More details can be found on MOE's <br>website:&nbsp;[https://www.moe.gov.sg/admissions/returning-singaporeans/support-schemes](https://www.moe.gov.sg/admissions/returning-singaporeans/support-schemes). **PAGE NOT FOUND**

-#### (B) Finance Matters
+#### (B)&nbsp;Finance Matters

 **School and Miscellaneous Fees**